 If you are interested in applying for a Blended Program, there are three steps you will need to complete:

 - Speak directly with the Graduate Coordinator of your program of interest.
 All Blended Program pairings have their own criteria for admittance and application processes.
-All Graduate Coordinator contact information can be found here: http://grad.calpoly.edu/about/coordinators.html.
+All Graduate Coordinator contact information can be found on Graduate Coordinators.

 - File a Blended Programs Application Approval Form with the Graduate Education Office.
 You should only file your approval form once your program of interest has officially accepted you as a Blended student.
 PLEASE NOTE: You must also file a Postbac.
 Change of Objective to transition to graduate standing.
 The Blended Programs Application Approval Form does not replace the Postbac.
 Change of Objective.

 - File a Postbaccalaureate Change of Objective (form PDF) with the Graduate Education Office the quarter BEFORE you would like to transition to graduate standing.
 For instance, if you would like to transition to graduate standing in the Spring quarter, you will need to submit your Postbac.
 Change of Objective to the Graduate Education Office by the fourth week of the Winter quarter.
-PLEASE NOTE: You can only transition to graduate standing once you have completed 180 undergraduate degree-applicable units (164 units completed and currently enrolled in the remaining 16 units), successfully completed the Graduation Writing Requirement, and submitted a Blended Programs Application Approval Form to the Graduate Education Office.
+PLEASE NOTE: You can only transition to graduate standing once you have completed 91% of your undergraduate degree, successfully completed the Graduation Writing Requirement, and submitted a Blended Programs Application Approval Form to the Graduate Education Office.

 Can I apply for any Blended Program on campus?

 No. Only certain majors on campus are eligible to pursue a paired Bachelor’s and Master’s degree.
-To determine if your undergraduate program is paired with a corresponding approved Master’s degree, view the current paired program offerings by clicking here (PDF).
+To determine if your undergraduate program is paired with a corresponding approved Master’s degree, view the Blended Program Pairings PDF.